 The Deployment Planning Guide helps you to plan the deployment of ForgeRock Access Management, including implementing training teams and partners, customization and hardening, and development of a proof-of-concept implementation.

 Other tasks include performing integration with client applications, integration with auditing tools, automation and continuous integration when necessary, running functional and non-functional testing, documenting procedures and tracking changes, acceptance in production, maintaining and supporting the solution in production, and planning for expansion and upgrade.

-This guide is written for access management designers, developers, and administrators who build, deploy, and maintain Access Management services and features for their organizations.
+This guide is written for access management designers, developers, and administrators who build, deploy, and maintain AM services and features for their organizations.

 About ForgeRock Identity Platform™ Software

 ForgeRock Identity Platform™ serves as the basis for our simple and comprehensive Identity and Access Management solution.
 We help our customers deepen their relationships with their customers, and improve the productivity and connectivity of their employees and partners.
 For more information about ForgeRock and about the platform, see https://www.forgerock.com.

 The Deployment Planning Guide presents the key features and possible solutions to protect your Identity and Access Management (IAM) deployments.
 The guide discusses the benefits and advantages of implementations.
 It also provides examples of deployment to help you determine which features you might want to include in your deployments.

 1.1.
 Understanding Identity Access Management